-The Speech Pathologists at Tyack Health are focused on providing the highest quality care, combining comprehensive diagnostic and therapeutic services with understanding to help you achieve your goals.
+The Speech Pathologist at Tyack Health is focused on providing the highest quality care for your child, combining comprehensive diagnostic and therapeutic services with understanding to help you achieve your goals.
 Professional membership with Speech Pathology Australia provides access to the most up to date information.

 “One in 7 Australians have some form of communication disability.
 This means that one in 7 people have a problem understanding other people or being understood by people.”

 (Speech Pathology Australia website 2011)

 Our Speech Pathologist at Tyack Health specialises in working with children.
 Please contact our reception team if you are looking for an Adult Speech Pathologist, we can refer you to someone who can help.

 - Speech – the physical production of sounds we use when we speak and the way we combine these to make different words.